im-tomu/tomu.im/README.md

 ### Creating (or porting) a FOSS USB stack to EFM32HG

-To make it easy for people to develop new applications of the Tomu, we need a good USB stack which is compatible with the EFM32HG.
+To make it easy for people to develop new applications for the Tomu, we need a good USB stack which is compatible with the EFM32HG.

 There are a couple of possible options: